Creamo-Chino/KCMCBERAddon/README.md

-# Minecraft Bedrock Edition Realms Addon
+# Kafuu Chino's Minecraft Bedrock Edition Realms Addon
 I do not work at or with Microsoft or Mojang nor do I claim to own any code by them.
 This is just a little personal mod project I made for myself and my friends.
 Feel free to use any of my changes to the code in your own little projects for whatever reason.
 I do not care.

 What this addon does (so far):